-Controlling slides when driving off-road
+Controlling slides off-road

 If you’re driving on slippery terrain, you can expect to slide from time to time.
 Controlling a slide is an important skill to master to ensure safety when off the beaten track.
 There are several types of slide you can expect to encounter:

 - Driving uphill

 - Driving downhill

 - Driving on the flat

 - Don’t hit the brakes or clutch

 When attacking a slippery or steep slope, there a chance that although the wheels are turning forwards the vehicle will start to slip back.
 This can be expected from time to time and grip is usually re-established quickly, but if the car continues to slide backwards you’ll need to take action.

 - Press the brake and clutch* together – this will lock the wheels temporarily which will allow reverse gear to be selected.